-The Ann Arbor Art Fair, the centerpiece of Ann Arbor's summer returns July 20–23 with its 58th edition, bringing thousands of art lovers to the city's downtown.
+The Ann Arbor Art Fair, the centerpiece of Ann Arbor's summer returns every July, bringing thousands of art lovers to the city's downtown.

 The Ann Arbor Art Fair is actually a composite of four different fairs held in different areas of downtown Ann Arbor.
 In addition to arts and crafts, the fair has live music, street performances, and art workshops.

-A Townie* Street Party with live music from area bands, food and drink from the townie pub kicks off the event on July 17.
+A Townie* Street Party with live music from area bands, food and drink from the townie pub kicks off the event.

 *For the uninitiated, "townie" is what college students call the permanent residents of the town where they study, an apt reference for Ann Arbor, which is home to the sprawling University of Michigan.

-St. Clair Riverfest 2017 and the River Classic Offshore Powerboat Race takes off July 28–30 in downtown St. Clair, Michigan.
+St. Clair Riverfest and the River Classic Offshore Powerboat Race takes in July in downtown St. Clair, Michigan.
 Watch the explosive action as powerboats race down the St. Clair in different classes as part of the Great Lakes Silver Cup Series and the Offshore Super Series.
-Organizers will keep fans informed about the status of the race.

-Vans Warped Tour sponsored by the BMX/Skateboarding manufacturer Vans and other companies, stops this year on July 21 at The Palace of Auburn Hills.
+Vans Warped Tour sponsored by the BMX/Skateboarding manufacturer Vans and other companies, makes its rounds into July.
 It features extreme sports merchandise and contests, as well as more than 60 bands, from Futuristic and Street Dogs to Attila and Jule Vera.

-The 39th annual Concours d' Elegance takes place on July 30, 2017, beginning at the Inn at St. John's, Plymouth.
+The annual Concours d' Elegance takes place in late July at the Inn at St. John's, Plymouth.
 The idea has morphed over the years, but the Concours d'Elegance at St. John's still features luxury collector cars, about $90 million worth.
-Addendum events include a motoring tour in vintage cars on July 28, an Italian date night on July 29, a vintage car auction, and many seminars.
+Addendum events include a motoring tour in vintage cars, an Italian date night, a vintage car auction, and many seminars.

 The Concours d’Elegance of America originated at Oakland University’s Meadow Brook Hall, the historic home of Matilda Dodge Wilson, widow of automotive pioneer John Dodge.
 In 2011, this world-class event moved to the beautiful grounds of the Inn at St. John’s in historic Plymouth, Michigan.

-Maker Faire 2017, July 29 and 30, is a festival of sorts that showcases local inventors and arts-crafts-science enthusiasts.
+Maker Faire is a festival of sorts that showcases local inventors and arts-crafts-science enthusiasts.
 The idea started in San Mateo, California, but spread nationally in 2010 as a "wild two-day spectacle of maker inventions and creations at the home of American innovation," as organizers put it.
 The fair is located in the parking lot of The Henry Ford Museum in Dearborn.
 Several related exhibits are also in various places inside the museum itself.